phaa/ibm-deep-learning-pytorch/README.md

 </p>

 ## About the Course
-This course covers advanced Deep Learning concepts using PyTorch, focusing on modern architectures and essential techniques such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM) networks, Generative Adversarial Networks (GANs), and Transfer Learning.
+This course covers advanced Deep Learning concepts using PyTorch, focusing on modern architectures and essential techniques such as Convolutional Neural Networks (CNNs), Shallow and Deep Neural Networks, Softmax, and Cross-Entropy, Optimizers and weights initialization and more.
 Since the course lectures and labs are in English, I chose to keep all code in the same language.

 ## Repository Structure